Vickers Valiant

 The Vickers Valiant was a British high-altitude jet bomber designed to carry nuclear weapons, and in the 1950s and 1960s was part of the Royal Air Force's "V bomber" strategic deterrent force.
 It was developed by Vickers-Armstrongs in response to Specification B.35/46 issued by the Air Ministry for a nuclear-armed jet-powered bomber.
 The Valiant was the first of the V bombers to become operational, and was followed by the Handley Page Victor and the Avro Vulcan.
-The Valiant was the only V bomber to have dropped live nuclear weapons (for test purposes).
+The Valiant is the only V bomber to have dropped live nuclear weapons (for test purposes).

 In 1956, Valiants operating from Malta flew conventional bombing missions over Egypt for Operation Musketeer during the Suez Crisis.
 From 1956 until early 1966 the main Valiant force was used in the nuclear deterrence role in the confrontation between NATO and the Warsaw Pact powers.
 Other squadrons undertook aerial refuelling, aerial reconnaissance and Electronic Warfare.